IbraDeveloper/IbraDeveloper/README.md

 🌐 I'm currently learning Web Development

-🎥 I recently started a small YouTube channel to document my programming journey and share what I learn
+🎥 I own a small YouTube channel to document my programming journey and share what I learn

 💻 I currently work with Python, HTML, CSS, and JavaScript